 Delighted with your new jewelry!

-For sterling silver jewelry, polish it regularly with a (silver) polishing cloth.
+For our sterling silver jewelry, polish it regularly with a (silver) polishing cloth.
 If you let it go too long without polishing and your sterling silver piece has turned black, dull browny-red or a copper color you can use baking soda and aluminum foil to remove it.
 Click here for a tutorial.
 Silver polishing liquid and silver dips are not recommended as they may destroy the jewelry or any oxidized details on the jewelry if not rinsed correctly.
 With proper care sterling silver jewelry can last you a lifetime.

 If you have problems with chain necklaces getting tangled, use a straw.
-Simply thread one end of the chain through the straw, close up the necklace, then pack your jewelry items as normal.
+Simply thread one end of the chain through the straw, close up the necklace, then store your jewelry items as normal.